Not all those who wander are lost

 One year earlier

 There was something special about John.
-She had known it since that day in July in 1863, when the sky had been unusually blue for a summer day, and as clear as the mirror-smooth lake by the oak grove, and verdant trees as colorful as Annabelle’s silk dress with ruffles.
-The wind had fled, as if to make room for the dark afternoon sun’s last, caressing rays.
-Roses and pansies had stood in full bloom, and shone with such splendor and pride.
+She had known it since that day in July in 1863, when the sky had been unusually blue for a summer day and as clear as the mirror-smooth lake by the oak grove.
+The wind had fled, as if to make room for the dark afternoon sun’s last, caressing rays, and roses and pansies had stood in full bloom, shining with splendor and pride.
 Birds were singing beautiful songs that compelled Annabelle to sing along.

-The family’s brick house was far out in the country between north and south, way too far away from civilization, which explained why the war had not quite reached them yet.
-Her father, an elder gentleman with estates spread far along the northern, free Virginia, had been fortunate enough to invest in a fair share of plantations the year before the war, which he then sold expensive during the war’s first year.
-However, he suspected, with a frown and a cigar tucked in in one corner of his mouth, that if he would have waited, he would’ve gotten a lot more for them.
+The family’s estate was far out in the country between north and south, way too far away from civilization, which explained why the war had not quite reached them yet.
+Her father, an elderly gentleman with estates spread far along the northern, free Virginia, had been fortunate enough to invest in a fair share of plantations the year before the war -estates which he then had sold expensive during the war’s first year.
+However, he suspected, with a frown and a cigar in one corner of his mouth, that if he would have waited, he would’ve gotten a lot more for them.

 Her father was such that he always thought of what could happen, rather than what actually happened.
 But Annabelle loved him more than anything else, just as she loved her mother.
 They were always together, mother and father, whatever happened, whatever was going to happen.
 They loved each other more than life itself.

 That was why they decided to immigrate to North America in the autumn of 1846.
 Originally, they came from a country far beyond the ocean; a cold country called Sweden.
-There they had lived poor, until one day, when Annabelle’s mother found out she was pregnant; their fourth one.
-It was then that they decided to leave their old life behind; they wanted to give their children - the born ones as well as the unborn - a rich and healthy life in the mythical land beyond the great Atlantic Ocean, for they had heard that America was a land like no other, a country where there was money and food to feed one’s family.
+There they had lived poor, until one day, when Annabelle’s mother found out that she was pregnant; their fourth child.
+It was then that they decided to leave their old life behind; they wanted to give their children - the born ones as well as the unborn - a rich and healthy life in the mythical land beyond the great Atlantic Ocean, for they had heard that America was a land like no other, a country where there was money and food like nowhere else.

 Annabelle had then quickly rushed up the stairs, and her well-worn shoes had sounded loud against the bright wood.
-She had run quickly up to her room, where she breathlessly had opened the closet door and chosen between dress after dress, muslin and chiffon.
-She knew that the first impression was the most important, and that a man like John really couldn’t see her, Annabelle Johnson, in an ugly dress.
+She had run to her room, where she breathlessly swung open the closet doors and began to choose between dress after dress, muslin and chiffon.
+She knew that the first impression was the most important, and that a man like John really couldn’t see her, Annabelle Johnson, wearing an ugly dress.
 She regretted that she hadn’t listened to all the times that Adrienne, her maid, told her to always be dressed up.

 “Oh, Adrienne!”
 Annabelle had sighed to the woman, only one of the many servants that the family had.
 Adrienne descended from France, but had lived in America since birth.
 “There is a young man outside, you have to lace my corset, and quickly!”
 Adrienne had sighed in reply, and then asked Annabelle to hold her breath and squeeze in her stomach.
 “Thank you.
 Help me with the dress on, now”, she murmured, quietly, as she bit her lips to make them redder.
 The dress, a bright purple one made out of chiffon, suited her auburn curls and hazel eyes perfectly.

 “Now I must hurry!
-Please tell me he’s still here.”
-Annabelle still remembered how she almost stumbled on the many skirts when she rushed out to meet the young newcomer.
+I pray he’s still here.”
+Annabelle still remembered how she almost had stumbled on the many skirts when she rushed out to meet the young newcomer.